-We are interested in learning more of the genetic basis of two disorders that involve neurodegeneration in humans: motor neuron diseases and Down syndrome.
-We work with the mouse as a genetic model of humans.
+We are interested in learning more of the genetic basis of two disorders that involve neurodegeneration in humans: motor neuron diseases and Down syndrome and the resulting susceptibility to Alzheimer's disease.
+We work with the mouse as a genetic model for aspects of human neurodegenerative disease.

 Motor neuron diseases (MNDs) are common and incurable, and arise when the motor neurons that extend from the brain into the spinal cord and out to the muscles, degenerate and die.
 Spinal muscular atrophy, one form of MND is the biggest single genetic killer of children, and amyotrophic lateral sclerosis (ALS) is an adult form of MND that arises in mid-life.
 Although single genes are known that cause MNDs, it is not clear how the mutant genes exert their effects or what other genes can modify the pathways involved.
-Many different cellular systems are affected, including the transport of vesicles, organelles, molecules, in the axon and cell body.
-We are particularly interested in one transport complex, dynein, which transports many different cargoes from the synapse to the cell body and which moves vesicles around in the cell body.
-We are looking at the effects of mutant dynein and how this relates to motor neuron cell death.
+Many different cellular systems are affected, including RNA metabolism, and we collaborate with a number of groups, including those of Dr Pietro Fratta, Adrian Isaacs, and Professors Linda Greensmith and Giampietro Schiavo at UCL to analyse the mouse models we create for perturbations in RNA and other changes.

 I am graduate tutor for my Department which entails keeping an eye on the progress of, currently, >30 PhD and MD and MRes students.
 I send a questionnaire to all graduate students and their primary and secondary supervisors every six months to monitor progress and I see all new graduate students in January of the year they start.
 In addition I regularly meet with graduate students – and occasionally supervisors - at their request to discuss academic or other aspects of their PhDs.
 The questionnaire system also allows me to monitor supervisors and their approach to students.